steve1316/granblue-automation-pyautogui/README.md

 4. Alert for when anti-bot CAPTCHA pops up.
 (WIP)
 5. Support for Quest (WIP), COOP (WIP), Raid (WIP), and Guild Wars (WIP).

+# TODO (in order from greatest priority to least) (WIP)

+- [ ] Add support for Summons in combat scripts.

+- [ ] Create a launchable GUI that users can start and stop the bot, select which combat script to use, which mission/raid to do, and view logs.

+- [ ] Setup the Twitter scrapper for raid codes.

+- [ ] Add support for popular Quest farming spots for materials.

+- [ ] Add support for Raids.

+- [ ] Add support for Guild Wars and Rise of the Beasts.

+- [ ] Add support for Coop.

+- [ ] Add support for Events.

+- [ ] Setup an alert for when the bot detects anti-bot CAPTCHA.

 # Requirements (WIP)

 1. Python 3.8+ [Get it here](https://www.python.org/downloads/)